akeneo/pim-api-docs/content/guides/dam-connection/introduction.md

 2. Then, we strongly encourage you to read the [glossary](glossary.html).
 It will help you grasp the basic notions we are going to use throughout this guide.
 It's worth the read - you'll see it's pretty short.
 3. Before beginning to write any code, you'll need to study carefully your DAM and its asset modelisation.
 It's a crucial step, don't miss it.
 You'll find more about how to successfully initialize your Asset Manager families that will match the assets you're going to receive from the DAM, in the [Structure your DAM and PIM](pre-requisites.html) section.
 4. For this step, you are going to choose your connector architecture and technical stack.
 Check out this [section](technical-stack.html) to learn more.
 You'll see it also provides you with pro tips regarding the scalability or the error management and so on...
-5. Now, hands on your keyboard, it's the part where you start coding.
+5. Now, hands on your keyboard, this is the part where you start coding.
 Build the DAM-PIM connector by following the steps described in the [Synchronize assets](synchronize-assets.html) section.

 And... that's it! :tada: You now have a functional DAM-PIM connector.